seattletimes/newsapps-brownbag/src/slides.md

 <section>

-## Together, we're your news apps team.
+## Together, we're your interactives team.

 * We don't work on WordPress.
 * We're dedicated developers in the newsroom.